SENG3011-Team-4/SENG3011_TEAM_4_MASTERS/README.md

 ## Testing

-Run the following test scripts inside the httptestscripts folder inside PHASE_2.
+Run the following test scripts inside the PHASE_2 httptestscripts and PHASE_1 TestScripts folder.
 May need to invoke test functions via the main function handler.

 ```console
 python3 ${script}